bebraw/ssg-benchmark/README.md

 NAME=edge-with-isr HOST=https://ssg-benchmark.pages.dev/edge-with-isr npm run test:playwright
 ```

+You can see the summaries in the output (FCP in ms).
+To test ISR properly, make sure to remove the cache manually through Cloudflare UI before running the tests to capture the caching behavior of the first run properly.

 ## Creating KV stores

 Use the following commands to create KV stores at Cloudflare: